2010 - 2012 (COMPLETE)

 February, 2013 - With the arrival of a senior engineer from Leitner Poma of America, our local project team convene at the pinnacle to explore potential sites and commence initial site investigations.
 Progressive meetings with State Labor Ministers through March-April.

 MWCC commission local 'opt-in' survey

-January 26, 2013 - Over a 9 week period to Easter Monday, over 2200 public responses are received, 10 times that of the WPMT process.
-Overwhelming support is shown for the proejct, but more importantly, social conditions are quantified for the very first time.
+January 26, 2013 - Over a nine week period to Easter Monday, over 2200 public responses are received, 10 times that of the WPMT management plan review process.
+Overwhelming support is shown for the project.
+More importantly, social conditions are quantified for the very first time.